kuamadee/kuamadee/README.md

 **Manual Testing**

-- can write test cases and test scenarios
+- can write test cases and test scenarios.
-- can perform functional tests for web and mobile applications
+- can perform functional tests for web and mobile applications.
-- can identify defects, and prepare report to the development team for resolution
+- can identify defects, and prepare report to the development team for resolution.
-- understand black-box concept and able to perform in any project
+- understand black-box concept and able to perform in any project.

+**Automated Testing**

+- can write test-step and available to use robotframework.
+- Capable about locator and understand DOM in HTML language.
+- you can find my Automated web testing [this link].

 **API Testing**

-- know about [REST APIs and RESTful APIs]
+- know about [REST APIs and RESTful APIs].
+- Capable of using Postman and HTTP methods for API testing.
+- have knowledge about REST and SOAP APIs, understanding the differences between both.
-- gained experience through manual testing of APIs created for educational purposes
+- gained experience through manual testing of APIs created for educational purposes.

 **Programing**

-- have been study C# language and Java since high school
+- have been study C# language and Java since high school.
-- know about basic python and in process a python online course
+- know about basic python and in process a python online course.
+- know how to use for-loop and while-loop in python.
-- know about basic HTML and CSS language and have [got certificated](https://drive.google.com/file/d/1QSuMA5uqxzyfqCLr9-Y0I7OPCO6FrWdk/view?usp=drive_link)
+- know about basic HTML and CSS language prepare for learning javascript language.

 **SQL**